gvolpe/trading/README.md

 A decentralized application that hooks up on multiple topics and creates traces via the Open Tracing protocol, using the Natchez library and Honeycomb.

 ![tracing](./imgs/tracing.png)

+### Tests

+All unit tests can be executed via `sbt test`.
+There's also a small suite of integration tests that can be executed via `sbt it/test` (it requires Redis to be up).

 ### X Demo